Sherlock113/language-digger/content-book/case-studies/structure.md

 Example elements:

-- Metrics such as time saved, costs reduced, revenue increased, or headcount optimized
+- Metrics such as time saved, costs reduced, revenue increased, or headcount optimised
 - Make key metrics **bold** for emphasis
 - One or two sentences connecting the results to your product's features or offerings
-- Customer quotes that emphasize the value they gained
+- Customer quotes that emphasise the value they gained

 Things to notice:

 - A common practice is placing this section at the beginning of the case study for grabbing attention.
 - If the customer does not know how to provide metrics, give them specific examples like this: "Deployment time reduced from **48 hours to 30 minutes**, resulting in a **90% increase** in release frequency.”
 Try to calculate the numbers yourself first and then ask for their permission to use the metrics.
 - Some customers are reluctant to give you any numbers.
-My suggestion is you should prioritize writing case studies for those who can provide concrete metrics for maximum impact.
+My suggestion is you should prioritise writing case studies for those who can provide concrete metrics for maximum impact.

 ### Looking forward